You can add up to eight discs to your Cloud Server and you can choose from two grades of storage:

 sudo mkfs.ext4 /dev/vdb

-- Now you can mount the disc somewhere suitable.
+- We can now mount the disc somewhere suitable.
 For example, you might want to mount

 sudo mkdir /mnt/extra-storage sudo mount /dev/vdb /mnt/extra-storage